North Korea: Military

+The sale of weapons to North Korea by other states is prohibited by UN sanctions, and the KPA's conventional capabilities are limited by a number of factors including obsolete equipment, insufficient fuel supplies and a shortage of digital command and control assets.
+To compensate for these deficiencies, the KPA has deployed a wide range of asymmetric warfare technologies including anti-personnel blinding lasers, GPS jammers, midget submarines and human torpedoes, stealth paint, and cyberwarfare units.
+In 2015, North Korea was reported to employ 6,000 sophisticated computer security personnel in a cyberwarfare unit operating out of China.
+Much of the equipment in use by the KPA is engineered and manufactured by the domestic defense industry.
+The defense industry is capable of producing a full range of weapons, and may even have limited jet aircraft manufacturing capacity.
+According to North Korean state media, military expenditure amounted to 15.8 percent of the state budget in 2010.
+The U.S. State Department has estimated that North Korea's military spending averaged 23% of its GDP from 2004 to 2014, the highest level in the world.

 North Korea is a nuclear-armed state, though the nature and strength of the country's arsenal is uncertain.
-As of June 2024, estimates of North Korea was estimated to possess 50 nuclear warheads.
+As of June 2024, North Korea was estimated to possess 50 nuclear warheads.
 Delivery capabilities are provided by the Rocket Force, which has ballistic missiles with a range of up to 15000 km.
 As a result of its nuclear and missile tests, North Korea has been sanctioned under multiple United Nations Security Council resolutions.
 According to a 2004 South Korean assessment, North Korea also possesses a stockpile of chemical weapons, as well as the ability to cultivate and produce biological weapons.